Search

 Introducing BSc Acoustics and Music Technology

-This challenging multidisciplinary programme supports you to design the music tools, spaces and software of tomorrow, developing your:
+This challenging multidisciplinary programme supports you in designing the music tools, spaces and software of tomorrow, developing your:

 • scientific skills